peteroupc/html3dutil/doc/H3DU.Material.md

 3D object.
 This includes how an object scatters, reflects, or absorbs light, as well as a texture image to apply on that object's surface.

+NOTE: The default shader program assumes that all colors and the diffuse texture specified in this object are in the sRGB color space (linear RGB with a gamma correction exponent of 1/2.2).

 #### Parameters

 * `params` (Type: Array.&lt;Number>) (optional)<br>